-By Jeff Kluever, Director of Programs There’s a popular demonstration called “Jar of Life” in which a jar is filled with big rocks (important things like family, health, work), little rocks (less important things like sports or hobbies), and sand
+We fill our lives by putting energy and effort into what matters.
+There’s a popular demonstration called “Jar of Life” in which a jar is filled with big rocks (important things like family, health, work), little rocks (less important things

 Students need opportunities to see success and triumph in the midst of struggle.
 This lesson provides a video that discusses resilience from a young man who faced a lot of trials in his life.
 The discussion will provide an opportunity for the classroom to share ideas about trust, growth, and overcoming obstacles while building resilience for all the changes that life throws at you.